flashbots/flashbots-docs/docs/flashbots-data/mev-inspect-py/quick-start.md

 ### Connect to Postgres

-We'll connect to the Postgres database to query for the data found by that block
+We'll connect to the Postgres database to see the data inspect found in that block

 Let's start up a client container:
 ```